Please Don't Leave Me: Censored version

 Because of the video's violent and disturbing imagery of physical abuse, an edited ("censored") version has been released, which cuts roughly 11 seconds of footage, but includes some footage not previously used.
 The censored version does not focus on Pink's boyfriend falling down the stairs, but instead shows Pink at the top of the stairs with her mouth open, as though in shock.
-When he is in the bed the sewn stitches on his arm don't appear.
+When he is in the bed, the sewn stitches on his arm do not appear.
 The scene of Pink hitting his leg with the golf club is removed.
 Afterward, it cuts to Pink chopping vegetables a few seconds earlier than the original and the scene is prolonged a few seconds longer.
 When the boyfriend tries to escape through the front door and the dog jumps on him, his cuts and blood are censored.
 Also, the dog isn't shown attacking him.
 When the boyfriend is in the wheelchair, the scene of Pink punching his right arm is cut.
 Instead, only her face is displayed.
 Pink twirls him in his wheelchair instead of pushing him.
 Pink isn't seen holding the axe as she chases him.
 Instead, the camera focuses on the boyfriend going through the house, looking back and trying to get away from her.
 In the bathroom scene, Pink chopping a hole in the door with the axe is cut.
 We see Pink through the hole in the door, but she isn't shown sprayed with the aerosol.
 Next, Pink slips on marbles, flips over the railings and lands on her back on the floor, as shown in the unedited version.